Vivica A. Fox, 56, Stuns In Skimpy Black Miniskirt & Thigh-High Boots

 In the first photo, Vivica stood with her hip pushed out and her hand on her midsection, as she leaned to the side and stared into the camera.
 The second snap featured her shifting her weight to one side and resting a hand on her thigh as she stood with her legs apart.

 In the next slide, the Independence Day star leaned against a wall with one knee bent and her head tilted as she wore a sultry expression on her face.
-The final pic featured Vivica sitting on a set of stairs with her head in her hand.
+The final pic featured Vivica sitting on a set of stairs with her head resting against her hand.

-She wore her long, dark hair parted in the center.
-The locks were styled in voluminous strands that spilled down her back and fell over her shoulders.

 "You are beautiful and sexy," one follower wrote.